neuropoly/intranet.neuro.polymtl.ca/computing-resources/neuropoly/resource-sharing.md

 - BUT, you might end up competing for resources with someone else.
 - Try not to do this, and ask for help if you realize that you have.

-#### What resources are available to me for trainings?

-Right now each GPU pool is limited to:

 #### How do I know which slots are currently in use?

 Run: